forgot/FAAlertController/README.md

 - Painstakingly designed to mimic UIAlertController as closely as possible in both UI and API design.
 - Built in "dark mode".
+- A handy "picker" style alert, for when you need one.
 - Customizable via an appearance delegate.

 Additionally, a few unexpected behaviors were identified and fixed.
 For instance, did you know you can create an alert with a title, message, but *no actions*?
 While you'll still get an alert, there is no way to dismiss it, forcing your users to exit your app.
 With **FAAlertController**, configuring an alert or action sheet without any actions automatically allows a user to dismiss it by tapping outside the alert.